Skip to content

 The second number is what actually drives the ROI.
 Run the comparison.

-Curated gift basket at $150: Eaten or split with the office in 1-2 weeks.
-Roughly 2-4 conversation moments while the food is around.
-After it's gone, no further memory triggers.
+Gift basket at $150: Eaten or split with the office in 1 to 2 weeks.
+Roughly 2 to 4 conversation moments while the food is around.
+After it is gone, no further memory triggers.
 Cost per impression: $50+.

 Branded swag at $25 per unit: Mug, water bottle, notebook with a logo.
 Lives in a drawer or on a desk.
-Maybe 5-10 passive impressions per month, but few of them are conversations because nobody asks about a logo'd mug.
+Maybe 5 to 10 passive impressions per month, but few of them are conversations because nobody asks about a logo'd mug.
 Cost per impression on a meaningful basis: $5+.

-Stu's Kitchen Bloody Mary Kit at $40 (or $30-35 at bulk pricing): Used at every party the client hosts.
-New homeowners and active hosts use it 4-8 times in the first six months.
-Each use produces 1-3 conversation moments where someone asks about the seasoning.
-Conservative estimate: 20-40 conversation moments per gift in the first year.
-Cost per impression: $1-2.
+Stu's Kitchen Bloody Mary Kit at $40 (or $30 to $35 at bulk pricing): Used at every party the client hosts.
+New homeowners and active hosts use it 4 to 8 times in the first six months.
+Each use produces 1 to 3 conversation moments where someone asks about the seasoning.
+Conservative estimate: 20 to 40 conversation moments per gift in the first year.
+Cost per impression: $1 to $2.

-The kit isn't cheaper than swag.
-It isn't more impressive than a luxury hamper.
+The kit is not cheaper than swag.
+It is not more impressive than a luxury hamper.
 It just gets used at vastly more events than either of them, and the use moments are the moments that actually matter.

 Shop the Bloody Mary Kit →